katamvarsha/Text-Analytics-Model-and-Chatbot-WWF/README.md

 The chatbot may fail to operate properly due to technical issues, which could lead to frustrated users.
 This could be solved by assigned dedicated team member(s) to monitor for any technical issues.

 **4. Language and Culture:**
 Chatbot should be programmed to be sensitive to language and cultural differences.
 If the chatbot does not understand or misinterprets cultural references or language nuances, it may cause offense or confusion among users.
+We can classify the database according to different regions, languages, and cultures to help chatbot understand, update, and adjust to meet cultural and language needs.
+We can enhance chatbot's ability to understand human language and culture by loading the existing database of cultural differences.